 I remember this episode from Keeping Up With The Kardashians when Kim and Kris Humphries were arguing about the use of name.
 Obviously, Kim K wanted to keep her Kardashian name while Kris wants her to carry his name.

 This wasn’t an issue between me and my husband when we got married.
-In fact, all my bank accounts and IDs that bear my maiden name.
+In fact, all my bank accounts and IDs bear my maiden name.
 He never imposed that I should use his name since, well, it’s just a name.
 We’re still legally married and not carrying his name won’t change that fact.

 I do understand that not everyone are into this “arrangement.”
 I had several instances when people from the bank question my relationship with my husband since I use a different surname.
 They even asked me why I chose to retain my maiden name.